 311 Archeology and the Bible (4).
 Surveys archeological discoveries relating to the Bible.
 Focuses on Israelite settlement of Palestine, the Romanization of Palestine, and Greco-Roman cities visited by Paul.
 GEHb.
-GEH2a.

 317 History of the Holy Land (4).
 Study tour to biblical, historical, and religious sites in Israel.
 Examines the Israelite, Jewish, Christian, and Islamic connections.
 Prereq.: one semester of Bible or instructor's approval.
 GEHb.
-GEH2a.

-318 Biblical Proclamation (4).
-Practical application of biblical study to the ministry.
-For advanced Religion Majors.
-Preregs.: one basic course in Old Testament and one in New Testament.
-ECBCS only.

-- 320 Selected Topics in the Old Testament/Hebrew Scriptures (4).
+320 Selected Topics in the Old Testament/Hebrew Scriptures (4).
 Examines selected themes or books focusing on original meanings and current relevance.
 GEHb.

-GEH2a. - 321 The Prophets (4).
+321 The Prophets (4).
 Introduces writings of the prophets of the Old Testament/Hebrew Scriptures.
 Covers historical background and theological significance of general phenomenon of prophecy.
 ABTC and ECBCS only.
 GEHb.

-GEH2a. - 323 Old Testament/Hebrew Scriptures in Historical Context (4).
+323 Old Testament/Hebrew Scriptures in Historical Context (4).
 Development of covenant people.
-Examines major themes and significant passages in light of their historical-social contexts.
+Examines major themes and significant passages in light of their historicalsocial contexts.
 ECBCS only.
 GEHb.

-GEH2a. - 331 Jesus and His Teachings (4).
+331 Jesus and His Teachings (4).
 Consults wide range of scholarship in doing close, firsthand study of Synoptic Gospels.
 GEHb.

-GEH2a. - 332 The New Testament in Historical Contexts (4).
+332 The New Testament in Historical Con-

+texts (4).
 Great theological themes of New Testament kerygma.
 Thorough methodology for locating and interpreting its meaning.
+ECBCS only.

-ECBCS only. - 333 Letters of Paul (4).
+333 Letters of Paul (4).
 Broad view of the Apostle Paul-the man, his career, and his thought-by exploring findings of various Pauline scholars.
 Verse-by-verse exegesis of letters of Paul.
 GEHb.

-GEH2a. - 338 Studies in the New Testament (4).
+338 Studies in the New Testament (4).
 Prereq. or coreq.: REL 332.
 Directed study only.
+ECBCS only.

-ECBCS only. - 339 Archeology in Roman Palestine (4).
+339 Archeology in Roman Palestine (4).
 Field study in Israel.
 Focuses upon archeological methodology and its relation to disciplines such as ceramics and numismatics.
 Prereq.: instructor's approval.
 GEHb.
 GESSa.

-GEH2a. - 340 Issues in Feminist Theology (4).
+340 Issues in Feminist Theology (4).
 Explores relationship between views of gender and the historical development of religious concepts.
-Covers the variety of contemporary feminist approaches to theological issues. - 347 Seminar on Existentialism (4).
-See PHIL 380.
-GEHb.
-GEH2a. - 348 The Great Thinkers: 20th Century Theologies (4).
+Covers the variety of contemporary feminist approaches to theological issues.

+348 Formative Thinkers of 20th Century Theologies (4).
 Examines important theologians of the 20th century.
-Includes Barth, Bultmann,

-- Tillich, Daly, Ruether, and Fiorenza.
+Includes Barth, Bultmann, Tillich, Daly, Ruether, and Fiorenza.
 GEHb.

-GEH2a. - 349 Contemporary Themes in Christian Thought (4).
+349 Contemporary Themes in Christian Thought (4).
 Examines contemporary movements in Christian thought, such as liberation theology, process theology, and feminist theology.
 GEHb.

-GEH2a. - 350 Religion and Literature (3-4).
+350 Religion and Literature (3-4).
 Traces religious themes and ideas as they appear in literary works of the past and present.
 GEHa.
 GEHb.

-GEH2a.
-GEH1. - 351 Theology in Selected Novels-Black and White (4).
-Power of literature to reflect moral, spiritual and philosophical issues of human experience.
-For church agency staffs.
-ECBCS only.
+354 Apocalypse Now and Then (3).
+Studies the role apocalyptic images and themes play in ancient and modern cultures.
 GEHb.

-GEH1.
-GEH2a. - 354 Apocalypse Now and Then (3).
-Studies the role apocalyptic images and themes play in ancient and modern cultures.
-GEHb. - 360 Religion and Violence (4).
+360 Religion and Violence (4).
 Examines the theological and historical relationship between religion and violence.
 Focuses on Judeo-Christian traditions with some comparison to Eastern traditions and Islam.
 GEHb.

-GEH2a. - 361 Religion and Ecology (3-4).
+361 Religion and Ecology (3-4).
 Investigates views of various religious traditions regarding the relationship between humans and nature.
 Studies ways in which theological perspectives influence attitudes and actions toward non-human entities.
 GEHb.

-GEH2a. - 362 The Church and Urban Problems (4).
-Social gospel of 20th century in light of urban challenge to contemporary church, particularly in the minority and Black ghetto. - 367 Spirituality and Social Action (4).
-Explores the integration of the active and contemplative aspects of Christian life.
-GEHb. - 370 History of Christianity (3-4).
-Chronological survey of major movements and figures of Christianity.
-Emphasizes relationship between theological statements and formulations and sociopolitical context.
-GEHb.
-GEH2a. - 373 The Black Church in America (4).
-Historical development of Black worship, evolution of churches, and impact on society.
-Designed for persons engaged in the Black church and community.
-ECBCS only. - 378 Jesus in Art and Film (4).
-Explores images of Jesus from early Christian art to contemporary films.
-Examines visual depictions of Jesus as a cultural symbol or metaphor.
-Also Art 378.
-GEFAa.
-GEHb.
-GEH2a.
-GEH2b.
+362 The Church and Urban Problems (4).